 Throughout his subsequent journey, Siddhartha encounters Kamala, whom he considers to be the most beautiful woman he has ever seen and from whom he learns the art of love.
 Despite renouncing materialistic pursuits as a Śamaṇa, Siddhartha works for a local businessman, Kamaswami, and becomes a wealthy merchant.

-After a while, he becomes disenchanted with his life, realizing it lacks spiritual fulfillment despite the riches he has obtained.
+After a while, he becomes disenchanted with his life, realizing it lacks spiritual fulfilment despite the riches he has obtained.
 He returns to the river he had crossed to reach the village where he met Kamala and Kamaswami.
 Here, he works with the ferryman who helped him cross the river earlier.

 Towards the end of the book, after the ferryman has retreated into the woods to die, Govinda still seeks enlightenment.
 He hears of a wise ferryman whom he desires to learn from — not realizing that this ferryman is in fact his old friend, Siddhartha.